top of page

 Tokyo Junkie

-Robert Whiting’s Tokyo Junkie covers the author’s ties to Japan’s megacity over a period of more than half a century, including his relationships and notable encounters with all sorts of people and his work on several popular books and articles about Japanese culture, sport, and politics since the 60s.
-Whiting doesn’t pull punches, and he gives us an honest sizing up of many Tokyo layers and key figures and events, from the construction boom leading up to the 1964 Summer Olympics to the doings of yakuza syndicates and behind-the-scenes workings of the Yomiuri Giants, to foreign ballplayers in Japan, press freedoms (or lack thereof), government screw-ups and shady deals, wrestling, the 2011 Tōhoku earthquake and plenty more, with his personal experiences and Tokyo itself taking turns at center stage.
+Robert Whiting’s Tokyo Junkie traces his connection to Japan’s megacity over more than half a century, covering his relationships, notable encounters, and work on a number of influential books and articles about Japanese culture, sport, and politics since the 1960s.
+Whiting doesn’t pull punches.
+He offers an unvarnished look at many layers of Tokyo, along with key figures and events, from the construction boom leading up to the 1964 Summer Olympics to the activities of yakuza syndicates, the inner workings of the Yomiuri Giants, foreign ballplayers in Japan, press freedoms, government missteps and backroom deals, professional wrestling, the 2011 Tōhoku earthquake, and much more.
+His personal experiences and the city itself take turns at the center.

-When I heard Whiting was releasing a memoir, I was eager to read it (plus surprised he’d beaten me to the punch, as I’d recently finished writing the first draft of a novel I’d titled Tokyo Junkie.)
-When I moved here in the mid-90s, a “gaijin-house”-mate passed on to me what was then a selection of current required reading in English on various things Japanese, most of which had been written by “foreigners” who’d dug deep into topics across a spectrum of focus areas.
-Among these were Alex Kerr’s Lost Japan, Ian Buruma’s The Missionary and the Libertine and, of course, Robert Whiting’s You Gotta Have Wa.
-And they were instrumental in shaping my views and helped to make sense of a place and culture which from every direction confounded me to varying degrees.
-I still have (and prize) some of these books (I somehow lost the above Buruma, regrettably; if anyone has a first edition they’re willing to abandon, do let me know).
+When I heard Whiting was releasing a memoir, I was eager to read it, and a little surprised he had beaten me to the title, as I had recently finished a first draft of a novel called Tokyo Junkie.
+When I moved here in the mid-90s, a “gaijin-house” mate passed along what was then considered essential reading in English on Japan.
+Most of it had been written by foreigners who had immersed themselves deeply in a wide range of subjects.
+Among them were Alex Kerr’s Lost Japan, Ian Buruma’s The Missionary and the Libertine, and, of course, Whiting’s You Gotta Have Wa.
+These books helped shape my early impressions and made some sense of a place and culture that often felt bewildering from every angle.
+I still have, and value, several of them.
+I somehow lost the Buruma, regrettably, so if anyone has a first edition they’re willing to part with, do let me know.

-I also enjoyed Whiting’s Tokyo Underworld (1999).
-It’s arguably the most compelling book about the city’s seamier sides.
-Alongside Jake Adelstein’s Tokyo Vice (2009) perhaps.
-And some choice bits in Tokyo Junkie are Whiting’s recollections of Nicola Zappetti interviews and the author’s accounts of brushes with the yakuza.
-Occasionally (maybe unavoidably) repetitive but consistently absorbing and informative, it’s a book you can either barrel through or sip at, with its countless, roughly two- to three-page chapter sections.
-I’ve shelved Tokyo Junkie next to Ian Buruma’s memoir, A Tokyo Romance (2018), and I’d recommend it to anyone familiar with Whiting’s work and/or enchanted by (or addicted to) Tokyo.
+I also enjoyed Whiting’s Tokyo Underworld (1999), arguably one of the most compelling accounts of the city’s darker side, alongside Jake Adelstein’s Tokyo Vice (2009).
+Highlights in Tokyo Junkie include Whiting’s recollections of interviews with Nicola Zappetti and his encounters with the yakuza.
+It can be repetitive at times, perhaps unavoidably so, but it remains consistently engaging and informative.
+The short chapters, often just two or three pages, make it easy to read either in long stretches or in smaller portions.
+I’ve shelved Tokyo Junkie next to Ian Buruma’s memoir A Tokyo Romance (2018), and would recommend it to anyone familiar with Whiting’s work, or simply drawn to Tokyo.

 Comments